“Mindfulness means paying attention in a particular way; On purpose, in the present moment, and nonjudgmentally.”– Jon Kabat-Zinn

 I have been studying Feng Shui for awhile.
 Since 2002 to be precise (Ouch!
 That is a long time).
-I first studied with Feng Shui Master Joseph Yu in Toronto and Hong Kong.
+I first studied with Feng Shui Master Joseph Yu.
 It’s fascinating to be able to work in Asia where Feng Shui plays such a strong component of design and culture.

 I use it all the time automatically, whenever I enter a space – because to me it feels ‘better’ after I do.
 Things just flow easier.
 So I was excited when I asked by Heather Naro at ISE to develop a workshop for ISE teachers and then to present at EARCOS in Kota Kinabalu.